IaaS For Public Sector

 Do'sDon'ts

-Conduct a thorough needs assessment.Skip compliance checks with regulations.
+Conduct a thorough needs assessment.Skip compliance checks and audits.

-Choose a provider with a strong security track record.Overlook the importance of staff training.
+Choose a provider with a strong security track record.Overlook hidden costs in pricing models.

-Align with industry-specific compliance standards.Assume all providers offer the same features.
+Ensure alignment with regulatory requirements.Assume all providers offer the same features.

 Accelerate [IaaS] deployment for agile teams with seamless cloud integration.